gnarzilla/meshtastic.deadlight/README.md

 **What makes this different from other mesh solutions:**
 - Standard protocols work unchanged: browse websites, send email, use apps
-- Transparent to applications, no special client software needed
-- Automatic fragmentation and reassembly for mesh transport
+- Transparent fragmentation & reassembly over Meshtastic LoRa packets
-- Full MITM proxy capabilities for traffic inspection and caching
+- Full MITM proxy with caching, compression, ad-blocking, rate-limiting
-- Works with existing Meshtastic hardware and networks
+- Works with off-the-shelf Meshtastic hardware
-- Truly off-grid: solar-powered nodes can provide connectivity across kilometers
+- Truly off-grid: solar-powered nodes can relay traffic across kilometers
-- Real-time gateway dashboard with SSE streaming, embedded in the binary
+- Real-time embedded dashboard with live mesh visibility (nodes, SNR, positions, telemetry, chat)
-- Live mesh visibility: see every node, position, telemetry, and text message on your network
+- Connection pooling + TLS session reuse to minimize airtime

 Think of it as giving your Meshtastic network the capabilities of a satellite terminal, running on $30 hardware with zero monthly fees.